laravel-streams/streams.dev/docs/api.md

 ---
-title: API Readiness
+title: 'API Readiness'
 category: core_concepts
-intro: An all-inclusive API.
+intro: ''
 stage: review
 enabled: true
 sort: 20
 ---
 ## Introduction

 The Streams platform comes with an optional 2-way RESTful API.
 The API provides access and management control to all domain information and models and a streamlined interface to define custom endpoints.